 - Applicants who are rejected by InterExchange Camp USA are entitled to a full refund.

 - Any participant who receives a visa denial must return his or her DS-2019 Form to you and submit proof of the denial.
 You may then issue the participant a refund based on your cancellation policy.
-An unplaced applicant who cancels from the program before June 1 is not entitled to a full refund.
-InterExchange will invoice the International Cooperator an $85 cancellation fee for every participant who cancels before June 1.
-An unplaced applicant who cancels from the program after June 1 is entitled to a full refund.
+An unplaced applicant who cancels from the program before June 1st may not be entitled to a full refund.
+An unplaced applicant who cancels for a legitimate medical reason must present documentation.

 - An unplaced applicant who cancels for a legitimate medical reason must present documentation.
 In this case, the applicant is entitled to a full refund minus a $50 cancellation fee + $35 SEVIS fee if placed.